Kitware/vtk-js/Sources/Filters/Sources/Arrow2DSource/api.md

 | **initialValues** | <span class="arg-type"></span></br></span><span class="arg-required">required</span> | (default: {}) |

-### getCapping
+### getBase

-Get the cap the base of the cylinder with a polygon.
+Get the cap the base of the cone with a polygon.

 ### getCenter

-Get the center of the cylinder.
+Get the center of the cone.

 ### getCenterByReference

-Get the center of the cylinder.
+Get the center of the cone.

 ### getDirection

-Get the orientation vector of the cylinder.
+Get the orientation vector of the cone.

 ### getDirectionByReference

-Get the orientation vector of the cylinder.
+Get the orientation vector of the cone.

 ### getHeight

-Get the height of the cylinder.
+Get the height of the cone.

-### getRadius
+### getThickness

-Get the base radius of the cylinder.
+Get the base thickness of the cone.

-### getResolution
+### getWidth

-Get the number of facets used to represent the cylinder.
+Get the number of facets used to represent the cone.

 ### newInstance

-Method used to create a new instance of vtkCylinderSource.
+Method used to create a new instance of vtkArrow2DSource.

 | Argument | Type | Description |